Prostate Cancer

 • Impotence (inability to get and maintain an erection sufficient for a satisfactory sexual intercourse): cancer itself, surgery, radiotherapy or hormonal therapy can all cause impotence in some patients

-• Rectum bleeding or ulcer: usually caused by radiotherapy
+• Rectum or bladder bleeding or ulcer: usually caused by radiotherapy

 9